lp-wan/ip-compression/draft-ietf-lpwan-ipv6-static-context-hc.md

           |<---- ACK, W=1 ------|

 ~~~~
-{: #Fig-Example-Win-NoLoss-NACK title='Transmission of an IPv6 packet carried by 11 fragments in ACK-on-error, for N=3 and MAX_WIND_FCN=6, without losses.'}
+{: #Fig-Example-Win-NoLoss-NACK title='Transmission ACK-on-error mode of an IPv6 packet carried by 11 fragments, with MAX_WIND_FCN=6 and no loss.'}

-{{Fig-Example-Rel-Window-NACK-Loss}} illustrates the transmission of an IPv6 packet that needs 11 fragments ACK-on-error, for N=3, with three losses.
+{{Fig-Example-Rel-Window-NACK-Loss}} illustrates the transmission in ACK-on-error mode of an IPv6 packet that needs 11 fragments, with MAX_WIND_FCN=6 and three lost fragments.

 ~~~~
          Sender             Receiver